lmcconnell1665/McConnellWeb/content/posts/iia-chatt-power-bi-training.md

 {{< admonition type=tip title="Where to start" open=true >}}

-The solution from the first demo is the starting point for the second demo.
+The solution from the first Demo 2 (above) is the starting point for the Demo 3.

 {{< /admonition >}}